For the Cantonese version, please check here

 server game game-server-container:8080

-Since the game server’s container specifies HAProxy as the default gateway, HAProxy will handle the subsequent NAT issues on inbound connections.
-As for outbound connections, additional iptable NAT rules are required:
+Since the game server’s container specifies HAProxy as the default gateway, HAProxy handles the NAT issues for inbound connections.
+For outbound connections, additional iptable NAT rules are required:

 # `! -d` means do not apply for destination 172.20.0.0/16